 Arkime Parliament

-Parliament contains a grouped list of your Arkime clusters with links, ES health, and issues for each.
+Parliament contains a grouped list of your Arkime clusters with links, Elasticsearch/OpenSearch health, and issues for each.
 You can use Parliament as a landing page for all of your Arkime clusters and as a status page to monitor the health of your clusters.

 As of v5 of Arkime, Parliament requires a configuration file.
 See Parliament Settings for details.